A service for commercial businesses in Aberdeen

 Reasons for a false activation

-This is often where the finger of blame is pointed, whenever a false alarm is reported, but these false alarms are far less common than unwanted alarms.
-As implied in the name they are caused by a faulty system.
+This is often where the finger of blame is pointed whenever a false alarm is reported, but these types of alarms are quite rare in modern systems, and far less common than unwanted alarms.
+As suggested by the name, these types of false alarm activations are caused by faulty equipment.